State profile · AR · CMS + NAIC

 The verdict

-Marketplace insurers in Arkansas deny 14.1% of claims — below the 21% national average, the 28th-highest of 31 states, and drivers pay an average $1051 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in Arkansas deny 15.6% of claims - below the 20% national average, the 24th-highest of 30 states, and drivers pay an average $1051 a year for auto cover, less than the $1191 national average (the 33rd-most-expensive of 51 states).

 avg claims denied